This is a super in-depth review of Jared.

 One thing that’s lacking among online diamond retailers is a good warranty.
-James Allen and Ritani both give free lifetime warranties for engagement ring settings.
-But a lot of them don’t offer anything for repairs.
+James Allen, for example, gives free lifetime warranties for engagement ring settings doesn’t offer anything for repairs.

 Jared offers a warranty that covers stones for free and another that covers the setting for a cost.
 They cover every base, and people like that.

 So, what can you expect when shopping with Jared?

 Here's the general rundown on how the average process should go.
 It CAN be as easy as 1, 2, 3, 4.
 Note that different items may take longer than others.